justindean/PitmasterPi/README.md

 PitmasterPi
 ===========

-BBQ Automated Temperature Controller using Raspberry Pi and PitOps Practices.
+BBQ Automated Temperature Controller using Raspberry Pi and some Devops type practices/toolchains for improving the state of "PitOps".

-The goal of this project is to marry the Devops philosophies, spirit and practices with the art of making great BBQ in order to produce a much more consistant and quality finished product each and every time.
+The goal of this project is to marry the Devops type philosophies, spirit and practices with the art of making great BBQ in order to produce a much more consistant and quality finished product each and every time.
+Obviously its a very loose coupling of the two worlds, but there are definitely efficiencies to be gained by leveraging the practices the Devops community has been continuing to develop and tune.

 ![](https://github.com/justindean/PitmasterPi/blob/master/Images/Ribs-Done.JPG)

 The Problem:
 ===========

 We've all been there before.
 You've invited a bunch of people over for dinner.
 You've bought your meat and ingredients.
 You have a lot of things to do that day, sons football game, trip to the store, pickup daughter from the mall, mow the lawn and most of all you need to get the house nice and cleaned up ready for guests.
 The issue is you need to get the BBQ pit fired up early, so you can get it dialed into the right temperature.
 Then you have to get your meat on there and get the pit temperature leveled back out to the right temps once again.
 Once the meats on the grill, you start your all day job of tending the fire.
 Every 15 minutes you need to make sure its stable at the desired temp, a full day of messing with air vents and dealing with hot and cold spells on the pit.
 You can't just take off and do the things you need to today, you are officially on PitOps.
 Your significant other now has to pick up the slack on everthing else or you risk the chances of burnt BBQ if you try to slip off for more than a few minutes.
 That's a bad start to the day for everyone.
-You need better PitOps.
+Even after you have dedicated the day to manually babysitting the pit, you still have most likely had temperature drops and spikes along the way that definitely has an impact on the food quality.
+Let's say it was the best BBQ you have ever produced, could you do it again exactly the same?
+How long did it cook?
+What temperatures?
+Will you remember the details in a month?
+I think we can agree, we need better PitOps.

 PitOps:
 ===========

-By (loosely) leveraging DEVOPS "CAMS" principals we can add much more efficiency, automation and ultimately change the culture around BBQ in every household.
+By (loosely) leveraging the DEVOPS "CAMS" principals we can add much more efficiency, automation and ultimately change the culture around BBQ in every household.

 ## Culture: